Skip to content

 4. Select Save.
 App keys - including Domain details, Client ID and Client Secret - are issued for the application.

-Connect the API to the application
+Authorize the API to access the application

 Link to this section